-- BOP is not available in Alaska, Delaware, Florida, Kansas, Rhode Island, Washington, and West Virginia
+- BOP is not available in Alaska, Delaware, Florida, Kansas, Rhode Island, Washington, and Wyoming

 - No dedicated 24/7 customer service line

 Most insurance companies limit coverage to a specific territory, usually the US and its territories—but Hiscox’s coverage is global.
-If you are a destination nature or wildlife photographer, Hiscox is the best provider for your business.
+This means if a loss happens for your business outside of the US, Hiscox will still cover it.
+So, if you are a destination photographer, whether for weddings, nature, or wildlife, Hiscox is the best provider for your business.
 Beyond its global coverage, you can get same-day coverage and manage your policy online.

 We received two quotes.
 One was for professional liability and cost $400 annually.
 It had a total limit of $1 million with a deductible of $500.

 The other quote was for a business owner’s policy (BOP) and cost $612 annually.
 Alternatively, you could pay the first and last month’s premium and then 10 monthly payments.
 The BOP had a general liability limit of $1 million per occurrence and $2 million aggregate, and the BOP carried $25,000 in property coverage with a $1,000 deductible.